Older Dads Create Higher Risk Kids In New Study

 What is your thought on these findings?
 Leave your comments below.

-Posted on March 24, 2016 10:15 am, in For The Guys, The Family, The Kids and tagged attention deficits, Autism, Brian D’Onofrio, Dads, Health and wellness, including bipolar disorder, Indiana University, JAMA Psychiatry, kids, medical study, psychiatric problems.
+Posted on March 24, 2016 10:15 am, in For The Guys, Kiddie Corner, The Family Guy and tagged attention deficits, Autism, Brian D’Onofrio, Dads, Health and wellness, including bipolar disorder, Indiana University, JAMA Psychiatry, kids, medical study, psychiatric problems.
 Bookmark the permalink.
 Leave a comment.